 The flavors in the dressing really come together after 2 to 4 hours in your refrigerator so it is good to make this ahead of when you will be using it.

-To make a more creamy dressing that is pourable as for a salad, 4 to 5 tablespoons of liquid may be necessary.
+To make a more creamy dressing that is pourable as for a Salad, 4 to 5 tablespoons of liquid may be necessary.
 The salads in the photos had 4 tablespoons added and the dressing is a nice “spoon it on” consistency.
 For a thinner dressing just use a little bit more liquid so that it can be easily poured and more like a Sauce.